Browse documentation

 How the crawler works

-When you add a website, SEO Perception crawls it automatically (subject to your plan’s page limits) to build a picture of URLs, responses, metadata, and content-level signals.
+When you add a website, the product first runs an initial Search Console data pull for that property, then seeds crawling from your homepage and continues automatically (subject to your plan’s page limits) to build a picture of URLs, responses, metadata, and content-level signals.
 That supports technical visibility and the kinds of on-page checks described in On-page and technical signals.

 Where crawling starts